Luigi-Sbriz/i-d-identity/draft-sbriz-identity-trust-system.md

 2. The digital identity must be linkable to the physical identity in a verifiable manner.
 3. Only the authority that legally manages the individual's physical identity can verify this link.
 4. The authentication system must be flexible (i.e., able to adapt to technological evolutions or emerging needs).
-5. The authentication system must be accessible to all (i.e., without discriminatory costs).
+5. The authentication system must be accessible to all potential users (i.e., without discriminatory costs).
 6. The authentication system must be secure (i.e., continuously aligned with security best practices).
 7. The authentication system must be privacy-friendly (i.e., not requiring any personal information unless strictly necessary).
 8. The authentication system must be resilient (i.e., with availability appropriate for needs and the ability to cope with adversity).